Best Nonprofit Bookkeeping: Mastering Practices and Essential Tips

 Nonprofit Accounting Firms

-Nonprofit accounting firms (such as Massey and Company CPA) will have prepared and reviewed hundreds or thousands of 990s over the years.
+Nonprofit accounting firms (such as Massey and Company CPA, a full-service accounting firm based in Atlanta) will have prepared and reviewed hundreds or thousands of 990s over the years.
+Nonprofit bookkeeping services commonly come through outsourced firms or specialized software, and many organizations compare fund accounting platforms with hiring a nonprofit bookkeeper based on their needs.
 They should be able to advise you on how to draft your Form 990 as a marketing document for your organization.
+Firms serving nonprofit clients often use fixed monthly or custom pricing models.
 Carefully constructed, your Form 990 will publicize the tax exempt purpose of your charitable organization, as well as important key performance indicators (KPIs) and financial metrics.

 Platforms like GuideStar provide access to these forms, enabling donors and stakeholders to make informed decisions about supporting the organization and making charitable contributions.
 Guidestar allows donors and other interested parties to view the Forms 990 filed with the IRS by most public charities.